Panel data

 In statistics and econometrics, panel data and longitudinal data are both multi-dimensional data involving measurements over time.
 Panel data is a subset of longitudinal data where observations are for the same subjects each time.

 Time series and cross-sectional data can be thought of as special cases of panel data that are in one dimension only (one panel member or individual for the former, one time point for the latter).
 A literature search often involves time series, cross-sectional, or panel data.
-Cross-panel data (CPD) is an innovative yet underappreciated source of information in the mathematical and statistical sciences.
-CPD stands out from other research methods because it vividly illustrates how independent and dependent variables may shift between countries.
-This panel data collection allows researchers to examine the connection between variables across several cross-sections and time periods and analyze the results of policy actions in other nations.

 A study that uses panel data is called a longitudinal study or panel study.

 Example

 In the multiple response permutation procedure (MRPP) example above, two datasets with a panel structure are shown and the objective is to test whether there's a significant difference between people in the sample data.
 Individual characteristics (income, age, sex) are collected for different persons and different years.
 In the first dataset, two persons (1, 2) are observed every year for three years (2016, 2017, 2018).
 In the second dataset, three persons (1, 2, 3) are observed two times (person 1), three times (person 2), and one time (person 3), respectively, over three years (2016, 2017, 2018); in particular, person 1 is not observed in year 2018 and person 3 is not observed in 2016 or 2018.